ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 .. note::

-  When GPUs are partitioned (such as the Instinct MI300X or MI350X Series in DPX, QPX, or CPX mode), you must take the number of partitions into account when selecting different GPUs.
-For example, in CPX mode, ``renderD128`` and ``renderD137`` correspond to the first and second GPU.
+  When GPUs are partitioned (such as the Instinct MI300X or MI350X Series in DPX, QPX, or CPX mode), you must account for the number of partitions when selecting GPUs.
+For example, in CPX mode, ``renderD128`` and ``renderD137`` correspond to the first and second GPUs.
 In CPX mode, ``renderD128`` to ``renderD136`` correspond to different partitions of the first GPU.
-For more information, check `GPU partition <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/gpu-partitioning/mi300x/overview.html>`_.
+For more information, see `GPU partition <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/gpu-partitioning/mi300x/overview.html>`_.

 Verifying the AMD GPU driver has been loaded on GPUs
 --------------------------------------------------------------------